 The Student Code of Conduct shall apply to conduct that occurs

-on University premises, at University-sponsored activities or
+on University premises, at University-sponsored activities and

 off-campus conduct.
 The Code applies to any setting wherein the